anyuzer/draft-ra-wiki/development/node.md

 ## How

-Our Node.js code must conform with our [code formatting standards](code-formatting.md).
+Our Node.js code must conform with our [generic code formatting standards](code-formatting.md), and use [ESLint](eslint.md) for further JavaScript-specific styling.
 We have [starter kits](starter-kits.md) with cloneable examples of API and UI applications that have our standards baked in.
 We also have several private [npm libraries](npm.md).

 Currently, our standard is to use Node 6, and we will always strive to use the most recent Node [LTS](https://github.com/nodejs/LTS#lts-schedule1) (aka "long term support") version.
-We are looking forward to Node 8th, this fall `:)`
+We are looking forward to Node 8, this fall `:)`

 Check out the [Node compatability table](http://node.green/) to see which features are supported by the current version.